We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Babies may get gas when they are constipated.

-Less commonly, gas may signal a gastrointestinal condition, such as reflux.
-Talk to a pediatrician, especially if the gas happens a lot or is severe.
+Less commonly, gas may signal a gastrointestinal condition, such as acid reflux.
+A person can talk with a pediatrician about their baby’s gas, especially if the gas happens a lot or is severe.

 An immature digestive tract